nazar/charbit/source/_posts/modelling-symmetrical-relationships-with-bookshelfjs.md

 **Soapee's** [User](https://github.com/nazar/soapee-api/blob/master/src/models/user.js) model defines additional relations (such as **status update** for example) which can all be eager loaded through **friends**.

-## Restricting Friend's Recipes by Privacy Settings
+## Respecting Friend's Recipes Privacy Settings

 I'll finish with an example that I hope illustrates how flexible **Bookshelf.js** is in both defining and querying relationships.